 Expect those unexpected germs when out and about

-Pack regular and antibacterial wipes, hand sanitizer and specific bags for storing dirty items.
+Pack regular and antibacterial wipes safe for babies, hand sanitizer and specific bags for storing dirty items.
 The Baby K’tan Diaper Bag has a built-in FDA approved antibacterial wet bag that is resistant to the growth of germs.
 It offers an antibacterial changing pad, and an antimicrobial pacifier pouch to help keep germs at bay.

 Where was this during my airplane blowouts and road trip restroom stops?